Top 10 Best Japanese Engines

 The advantages of the boxer engine include the fact that because the pistons lie on their sides, the height of the engine is lower.
 This helps to lower the car's center of gravity.
 Additionally, the engine is inherently balanced thanks to the opposing pistons' inertia canceling each other out.

 The boxer engine, combined with unequal-length headers, results in the charismatic Subaru "boxer rumble" that sounds like no other engine.
-The EJ257 found in the STi produces 300 hp and 300 tq.
+The EJ257 found in the STi produces 300 hp and 300 lb-ft of torque.
 The engine layout, headers, and power delivery type result in lots of low-end torque and plenty of mid-range grunt.
 In its stock form, it is quite detuned.
 However, with just a turbo-back exhaust, an intake, and a dyno tune, you can gain nearly 20-33% more power over stock at the crank.
 The stock internals have been known to tolerate as much as 400 awhp with no modification on a conservative dynamometer.
 These little 4-cylinder engines, in modified form, have been known to make 8-second 1/4 mile passes.

 The WRX and STi are truly race- and rally-bred.
 They have won international "Engine of the Year" awards twice, and the STi platform has won three Drivers' and three Manufacturers' WRC Championships.
 Today, they continue to dominate the ARA's (American Rally Association) national championship in the open class, having won seven times now, six times consecutively.
-The STi has also held the crown twice in its league at the Nurburgring 24-Hour race.
+The STi has also held the crown twice in its league at the Nürburgring 24-Hour race.

 Wankel engines were invented in the 20th century.
 While every other major car company gave up, Mazda had the vision to introduce this new thing to the world.
 Normal cylinder engines have many moving parts, but a rotary engine has only three.